Affiliate Disclosure

 Get Apple News Directly in Your Inbox

 Apple Services continue to expand into customer finance with Apple Savings.
-Anyone with an Apple Card can open a high-yield savings account with Apple, though Goldman Sachs provides the banking portion of the service.
+Anyone with an Apple Card can open a high-yield savings account with Apple, thoughi Goldman Sachs provides the banking portion of the service.

 Like Apple Card, Apple Cash, and Apple Pay Later — Apple's entry into savings accounts isn't overly competitive or differentiated from the rest of the market.
 The key draw is its integration with Apple Wallet and the rest of its growing financial offerings.

-The APY increased to 4.25% in December 2023 then to 4.35% in January 2024.
+The APY increased to 4.25% in December 2023.
+It then increased to 4.35% on January 5, 2024 and increased again to 4.5% on January 27, 2024.

 Apple Savings by the numbers